Hazel McCreary ~ A Short Story by Allen Kopp

 “I wouldn’t be so sure of it,” Drusus said.
 “There’s hundreds of other people that think they’re going to win it too.”

-The old woman giving Adele singing lessons had taught her some opera, but she was best at popular tunes like “Makin’ Faces at the Man in the Moon” and “Love, You Funny Thing.”
+The old woman giving Adele singing lessons had taught her some opera, a tune called “One Fine Day,” but she was best at singing popular tunes like “Makin’ Faces at the Man in the Moon” and “Love, You Funny Thing.”
 She could sing anything, though, even church music; that’s the kind of voice she had.

 “We need to be realistic about our chances but also hopeful,” mama said.
 “We do our best and leave it in the hands of the Lord.”

-“And I know that new specialist in the city is going to do wonders for your condition, Mrs. McCreary,” Pearline said.
+“And I know that new specialist in the city is going to get you well again, Mrs. McCreary,” Pearline said.
 She and Drusus were so newly married that she still couldn’t bring herself to call her mother-in-law by her first name, which was Hazel.

 “Well, we’ll see,” mama said.
 “There’s no guarantee that I’ll even be able to get in to see him.
 City doctors are not like the doctors we’re used to.
-They take care of hundreds of patients.”
+They see hundreds of patients in a day.”
 She had a coughing fit and when she stopped coughing she said to Adele, “You still got the name and telephone number of that doctor at that clinic in the city, don’t you, honey?”

 “It’s in my bag,” Adele said.
-“You saw me put it in there.”
+“You saw me put it there.”

-“Dr. Searle says he’s probably my best and only hope.”
+“Dr. Toole says he’s probably my best and only hope.”

 “Don’t worry, mama,” Drusus said.
-“We’ll get that doctor to see you even if we have to hogtie him and kidnap him.”
+“We’ll get that doctor to see you even if we have to force him at knifepoint.”